TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/ExtendingSiteConfig.rst

 makes sense to add them to the site configuration.

 .. note::
-    In "the old days" these kind of options were commonly stored in TypoScript or TSConfig or LocalConfiguration, all three being in some ways a bit unfortunate - parsing TypoScript while on CLI or using TSConfig made for the backend in frontend was no fun.
+    In "the old days" these kind of options were commonly stored in `TypoScript`:pn: or TSConfig or LocalConfiguration, all three being in some ways a bit unfortunate - parsing `TypoScript`:pn: while on CLI or using TSConfig made for the backend in frontend was no fun.

 Adding project configuration to site configuration is easy: The site entity will automatically provide the